 For their Halloween event, the zoo puts on Creatures of the Night.

 Creatures of the Night

 The animals are the real stars of this Creatures of the Night event.
-While this is an after hours, night time event, I recommend getting there before the sun goes down to still get in on the animal interactions at the zoo.
-Durning the event, the zoo is open until 10 pm and offers an after 4 pm ticket.
+While this is an after-hours, nighttime event, I recommend getting there before the sun goes down to still get in on the animal interactions at the zoo.
+During the event, the zoo is open until 10 pm and offers an after 4 pm ticket.

 Special animal exhibits include animal mingles with nocturnal animals.
 My favorite, however, was the elephant pumpkin smash.
 Who knew elephants enjoyed pumpkins?
 They take the elephants back to their overnight pens while they scatter full-size pumpkins (cut in half) throughout their area.
 When they opened up the gates for the elephants to return, the babies ran to the pumpkins to gobble them up… whole!

 Additionally, they provide pumpkins to the Orangutans.
 Plus up close talks with animal handlers.

 In addition to the animal encounters, family-friendly Halloween fun is scattered throughout the park.
 Attractions include costumed characters, decorations and indoor and outdoor dance parties.